This is the subhead for the blog post

 Does this apply to me even if I don’t do business in California?

-Technically no, but in practice yes.
+Technically no, but in practice it most likely will impact you.

 Also, even if they haven’t done so yet, expect to see more states passing legislation similar to the CCPA.
 Consumer privacy is nigh, and regardless of where you’re doing business, it’s better to be prepared.